aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/creating-setting-size-whole-picture-barcode/_index.md

 A: The same padding‑removal approach works for all supported symbologies—just adjust the `EncodeTypes` value.

 **Q7: How do I embed the generated PNG into a PDF using Aspose.PDF?**
-A: Load the PNG with `Image` class from Aspose.PDF and add it to a page; the image will retain the exact barcode dimensions.
+A: Load the PNG with the `Image` class from Aspose.PDF and add it to a page; the image will retain the exact barcode dimensions.

 ---

-**Last Updated:** 2025-12-09
+**Last Updated:** 2026-04-03
 **Tested With:** Aspose.BarCode for Java 24.12
 **Author:** Aspose